 You can follow the link to training here: https://croydon.melearning.university/course_centre

-We will be holding a second event in the new year.
+We will be holding a second event soon.
 We are looking for businesses to come along and find out how they can support their staff to take up these really important training opportunities.

 We are also looking for our Champions from the first session to come too and tell others what difference getting involved has made to their business.

 Ultimately, being aware of safeguarding issues heightens everyone’s ability to spot it and stop it.
 More importantly, it encourages a culture where people talk to children to expose some of the taboo around safeguarding issues.
 This helps to make children more resilient, more likely to question inappropriate behaviour and more equipped to make the right choices for themselves.